Population from Census 2015 - 68,556

 Check out our programming section for information about our public and educational programs.

-The Grand Opening with famed Sasquatch researcher, Thomas Steenburg took place last Friday, Sept 28 in the Heritage Discovery Centre, Centre 2000.
+The Grand Opening and Lecture with famed Sasquatch researcher, Thomas Steenburg took place last Friday, September 28, 2018 at the Heritage Discovery Centre, Centre 2000.

 British Columbia gets most of the Sasquatch media attention, but Alberta has its part to play in the Sasquatch mystery too.
 Sasquatch sightings are very common in our Province and even occur around Grande Prairie.